Giving to EME

 - Educator activities like “Research Experiences for Science Teachers (REST)” bringing K-12 teachers to interact with our faculty to raise their awareness about EME programs.

-To discuss which giving opportunities are right for you and your philanthropic goals, or for more information about giving to EME, please contact Rachel Altemus, alumni and development coordinator, at 814-865-3439 or email@example.com.
+To discuss which giving opportunities are right for you and your philanthropic goals, or for more information about giving to EME, please contact Rachel Conaway, alumni relations and outreach coordinator, at 814-865-3439 or email@example.com.

 This site will show you the many ways you can make your gift to Penn State.